Bath Children’s Novel Award 2017 Judge

 Sarah Ann Juckes‘ YA debut, THE PROOF OF THE OUTSIDE.
 The Bunker Diaries meets We Were Liars, it’s the story of Ele, who is kept captive in a small room by a man known as ‘Him’ and determined to find proof there is a world Outside.
 I read it in one breathless sitting.
 It’s currently under auction in the UK so watch this space…

-What do you love best about agenting?
+What do you love most about agenting?

 Finding a really special manuscript in the submissions pile is so exciting, but I think the very best part is matching a debut author with the perfect publisher, and sharing that good news with the author.
 I love that every day is different as an agent – I really enjoy the editorial process of working closely with an author, sometimes over several drafts, but also get satisfaction out of negotiating the best contract terms for clients, and in pitching their books to publishers around the world.
 I still get a thrill from seeing finished copies of manuscripts I’ve worked on too.

-Any other advice for Bath Children’s Novel Award 2017 entrants?
+Any other advice for entrants?

 Write the book that only you can write and read over everything before submitting – a break between edits can be helpful.
 Good luck!